104- Mcleod Road Near Railway Stati (0.9 km from Delhi Gate)

 14 Empress Road (1.5 km from Delhi Gate)

-Situated 4 km from Lahore Fort Carlton Tower Hotel Lahore welcomes guests with free WiFi a restaurant and a bar.
+Located 2.5 mi from Lahore Fort Carlton Tower Hotel Lahore welcomes guests with free WiFi a restaurant and a bar.
 Guests can enjoy the concierge services including tickets and tours as well as luggage storage and free valet parking.

 101- Mcleod Road Lakshami Chowk Lah (1.7 km from Delhi Gate)